lirancr/prisma-rays/README.md

 2. in your project's root directory run `npx rays init`
 3. Open the generated `raysconfig.js` file and update it according to your project's setup (see [Configuration](#configuration) section for details).

+if your project's database is brand new (i.e has no tables), make sure your prisma schema contain at least one model and run `npx rays push`

 If your project does not have existing migrations created from `prisma migrate` you can opt in to `prisma rays` by running `npx rays prepare`.
 Otherwise, see [Adding to existing projects](#adding-to-existing-projects)